Oil Painting for Beginners - Everything You Need to Know to Get Started

 When it comes to oil painting for beginners, you can start with a basic color palette consisting of red, yellow, and blue (the primary colors), white, and black.

-However, you will get a wider range of colors if you include a couple of extra paints such as Yellow Ochre and Burnt Umber, and mix them with the other paints.
-For example, to make a rich black color, rather than just using black paint alone, you can mix Burnt Umber and Ultramarine Blue together.
+However, you will get a wider range of colors if you swap the black for Burnt Umber.
+For example, to make a richer black color, you can mix Burnt Umber and Ultramarine Blue.
+To get a muted yellow, you can mix white, yellow, and Burnt Umber.

 Some artists will suggest including a “warm red” and a “cool red,” a “warm blue” and a “cool blue" to enhance a sense of distance or dimension in their work (learn more about using “color temperature” in painting here).
 There are countless choices.